-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) This latter source notes that Hargreave Hall was located in Cheshire, but we can find no record of it today.
+The Subsidy Rolls of Lancashire listed Henry de Hargreve in 1332.
+This latter source notes that Hargreave Hall was located in Cheshire, but we can find no record of it today.

 Important Dates for the Hartgrave family

 This web page shows only a small excerpt of our Hartgrave research.
 Another 91 words (6 lines of text) covering the years 1286, 1332, 1486, 1499, 1541, 1529, 1690, 1741 and 1739 are included under the topic Early Hartgrave History in all our PDF Extended History products and printed products wherever possible.

 Hartgrave Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hartgrave are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hartgrave include: Hargrove, Hargreave, Hargreaves, Hargrave, Hargroves and many more.

 Early Notables of the Hartgrave family (pre 1700)